 Manner of payment :

-The Accounts officer shall after verification with the ledger account issue an authority for the amount, determined as payable, at least a month before the date of superannuation but payable on the date of superannuation.
+The Accounts officer shall after verification with the ledger account issue an authority for the amount, determined as payable, at least a month before the date of superannuation but payable on or after the date following the date of superannuation.
 The GPF accumulations payable to the Government Servant shall be paid to the person(s) on whom the right to receive the amount is conferred by means of a nomination as per rules, if the said Government Servant dies after retirement without receiving the GPF accumulations.
 If the Government Servant dies while in service, where there is no nomination, the amount will be paid to the family members as per rules.

 Procedure on transfer of a Government Servant from one department to another